 While I don’t typically recommend renting a car in Las Vegas (because… well… alcohol, and numerous other transportation options), some folks don’t have a choice.

-I figured that compiling tips for snagging a cheaper rental car would be helpful for those that want to explore outdoor attractions around Las Vegas, explore Vegas like a local, or for those that move around SO much that rideshare/taxis just don’t make financial sense.
+I figured that compiling tips for snagging a cheaper rental car would be helpful for those that want to visit outdoor attractions around Las Vegas, explore Vegas like a local, or for those that move around SO much that rideshare/taxis just don’t make financial sense.

 Related: More on the Pros & Cons of Renting a Car in Las Vegas!